Il-Ballut ta' Marsaxlokk

-Il-Ballut ta' Marsaxlokk is a protected area in Marsaxlokk, Malta, which forms part of the Natura 2000 network.
+Il-Ballut ta' Marsaxlokk is a protected area in Marsaxlokk, Malta, which forms part of the Natura 2000 network in the territory of the European Union.
 The protected area (circa 23 ha.) features a salt marsh (circa 1ha) which is currently managed by Nature Trust Malta.

 History

 The salt marsh known by locals as 'Il-Kanal' or 'Ir-Riserva' was previously used a hunting ground.